stvmlbrn/stvmlbrn.github.io/_posts/2019-1-17-looking-ahead-to-2019.md

 **GraphQL** - I think I already have a use-case for GraphQL so this one is pretty high on my list.
 And let's face it, Facebook's tools have been great.

 **VS Code Shortcuts** - Despite using VS Code for a while I still come across features and shortcuts that I didn't know existed.
 Just this week I learned about `⌘+SHIFT+L` to select all occurances of the current selection (with multiple cursors).
 Awesome!
 My plan is to try to incorporate one new keyboard shortcut every week until I know all the ones that are useful to my workflow.
-I have this [VS Code cheet sheet](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) sitting on my desk for quick reference.
+I have this [VS Code cheat sheet](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf) sitting on my desk for quick reference.

 **Gatsby** - Put this on the _everyone it talking about it so I better take a look_ list.
 Gatsby sounds cool and people seem to love it, but I'm not sure I have a direct use case for it yet.
 I suppose the most obvious possibility is to convert this blog, but I've been pretty happy so far with Jekyll so that's not a pressing issue.
 Still, I'm going to play around with it and at least have a working knowledge of it.